hmrc/accessibility/docs/accessibility-quick-wins.md

 - the link to action it is present but does nothing, which is confusing
 - a screen-reader user cannot easily by-pass the content of the component (which is one of the reasons why you would use this component)

-You can initialise the component by adding the following code in your JavaScript.

-    GOVUK.details.init();

-Better still, you can initialise all of the components in one go.
+You can initialise all of the components in one go.

-     GOVUK.initAll();
+     window.GOVUKFrontend.initAll();

 ### Avoid using tabs